fedeizzo/ParticleSwarmOptimization-OpenMPI/report/04-Benchmarking.md

 * one student has saturated the available space in the the cluster home.
 For this reason, some of our runs were not able to store the results on disk at the end of the execution, hence, some computations got lost;
 * we decided to submit all the jobs to the short job queue of the cluster.
 However, due to the problem difficulty and to the thread scheduling issues, some jobs failed as a result of *time exceed* or missing resources.

-All the problem configurations were tested by both members of the group in order to validate and reduce possible noise of the results.
+All the job configurations were tested by both members of the group in order to validate and reduce possible noise of the results.

 Table 1 shows the amount of jobs we have run and the associated fail rate (we have decided to show only the amount of processes and not the threads one for presentation purposes).